Smithfield Foods to pay $75 mln in pork price-fixing settlement

 Sept 27 (Reuters) - Smithfield Foods Inc has agreed to pay $75 million to settle a lawsuit by consumers who accused the meat producer and several competitors of conspiring to inflate prices in the $20 billion-a-year U.S. pork market by limiting supply.

-A preliminary settlement was filed on Tuesday night with the federal court in Minneapolis, and requires approval by U.S. District Judge John Tunheim.
+A preliminary settlement in the antitrust case was filed on Tuesday night with the federal court in Minneapolis, and requires approval by U.S. District Judge John Tunheim.

 The accord follows the judge's Sept.
 14 approval of a similar $20 million settlement between consumers and JBS SA JBSS3.SA, one of Smithfield's largest rivals.